Music Licensing, Inc. (OTC: SONG) Explores Forward Stock Split to Enhance Shareholder Value

-/EIN News/ -- Naples, FL, April 04, 2023 (GLOBE NEWSWIRE) -- Music Licensing, Inc. (OTC: SONG), a leading company in the music licensing industry, announced today that it is currently exploring a forward stock split with its securities counsel.
+Naples, FL, April 04, 2023 (GLOBE NEWSWIRE) -- Music Licensing, Inc. SONG, a leading company in the music licensing industry, announced today that it is currently exploring a forward stock split with its securities counsel.
 The company is considering a split ratio of either 1:5 or 1:20, aiming to increase the liquidity and accessibility of its shares for a wider range of investors.

 "We are excited to be evaluating this forward stock split, as we believe it will enhance shareholder value and further demonstrate our commitment to the growth and expansion of Music Licensing, Inc.," said Jake P. Noch, CEO of Music Licensing, Inc. "We are working closely with our securities counsel to determine the most beneficial split ratio for our shareholders and the company as a whole."